mikewillekes/unsdgftw/README.md

 - `4-nlp`
     - Contains the output of running `src/run_pipeline_step_2_nlp.py`
     - This data *is* included in Git (though fast to run, the library dependencies are difficult to setup)
-        - **This directory is necessary for reproducting the TigerGraph solution**
+        - **This directory is necessary for reproducing the TigerGraph solution**
     - This script builds:
         - SDG to Sentence Similarity via [Hugging Face Transformers](https://huggingface.co/docs/transformers/index)
-        - Topic modelling of Paragraphs via [BERTopci]
+        - Topic modelling of Paragraphs via [BERTopic]

 - `5-graph`
     - Contains the output of running `src/run_pipeline_step_3_graph.py`